David Saperton: Teaching

-Saperton had been introduced by his father-in-law Leopold Godowsky to Josef Hofmann, the Director of the Curtis Institute of Music in Philadelphia, who hired him as an assistant and as a member of the faculty in 1924.
+Saperton's father-in-law Leopold Godowsky introduced him to Josef Hofmann, the director of the Curtis Institute of Music in Philadelphia, who hired him as an assistant and as a member of the faculty in 1924.
 He taught many famous pianists such as Jacques Abram, Jorge Bolet, Shura Cherkassky, Sidney Foster, Julius Katchen, Eleanor Sokoloff, Seymour Lipkin, John Simms, Abbey Simon, and Alan Weiss.
-English critic Bryce Morrison commented on Saperton's perfectionism as a teacher: "His insistence on nothing less than keyboard perfection from his most gifted student [Bolet] was hectoring and obsessive […] Stung by Saperton's constant criticism and sarcasm Bolet sought refuge in occasional lessons with Godowsky himself, Rosenthal and Hoffmann".
+English critic Bryce Morrison commented on Saperton's perfectionism as a teacher: "His insistence on nothing less than keyboard perfection from his most gifted student [Bolet] was hectoring and obsessive […] Stung by Saperton's constant criticism and sarcasm Bolet sought refuge in occasional lessons with Godowsky himself, Rosenthal and Hoffmann."

-When Hofmann had a falling out with Mrs. Mary Louise Curtis Bok (later Zimbalist), the founder and president of the Curtis Institute, Saperton was dismissed from the Institute together with Hofmann.
+When Hofmann had a falling out with Mary Louise Curtis Bok (later Zimbalist) (the founder and president of the Curtis Institute), and was dismissed as director, Saperton was dismissed along with him.

-Trivia
+In popular culture

 Recordings by Saperton fill in for some of the piano sequences with William Prince's character in the 1947 Hollywood movie Carnegie Hall.